edprince/DND-5e-LaTeX-Template/README.md

 * OS X / macOS: `~/Library/texmf/tex/latex`
 * Windows: `C:\Users\{username}\texmf\tex\latex`

+For m1 Macs, `TEXMFHOME` may not exist by default as a variable and needs `TEXMFHOME=~/Library/texmfhome` adding to your rc file.
+Without doing so, the pdf's will generate with graphical errors.

 LaTeX will find the package automatically.

 1. Prepare your `TEXMFHOME` directory.